exakat/exakat/docs/Rules.rst

 +--------------+----------------------+

 .. _htmlentities-calls:

 Htmlentities Calls
 ##################

-`htmlentities() <http://www.php.net/htmlentities>`_ and `htmlspecialchars() <http://www.php.net/htmlspecialchars>`_ are used to prevent injecting special characters in HTML code.
+`'htmlentities() <http://www.php.net/htmlentities>`_ and `'htmlspecialchars() <http://www.php.net/htmlspecialchars>`_ are used to prevent injecting special characters in HTML code.
 As a bare minimum, they take a string and encode it for HTML.

 The second argument of the functions is the type of protection.
 The protection may apply to quotes or not, to HTML4 or 5, etc. It is highly recommended to set it explicitely.